Prithviraj-cyber/Movie-recommendation-system/README.md

 │
 ├── app.py # Streamlit web application

-├── movie-recommendation.ipynb # Model training notebook
+├── movie-recommender.ipynb # Model training notebook

-├── movies.pkl # Movie dataset
+├── movies.pkl # Processed movie dataset

+├── tmdb_5000_movies.csv # Original movie dataset

-├── similarity.pkl # Cosine similarity matrix
+├── tmdb_5000_credits.csv # Movie credits dataset

 ├── README.md # Project documentation
+│
+├── .idea # IDE configuration files

+├── venv # Virtual environment

+└── .ipynb_checkpoints # Notebook checkpoints

 ---

 ## 🔍 How It Works

-1. The movie dataset is loaded and cleaned.
+1. The TMDB movie dataset is loaded and cleaned.
-2. Important features like genres, keywords, cast, and overview are combined.
+2. Important features such as genres, keywords, cast, and overview are combined.
 3. Text features are converted into numerical vectors.
-4. Cosine similarity is used to calculate similarity between movies.
+4. Cosine similarity is used to compute similarity between movies.
-5. When a user selects a movie, the system returns the top recommended similar movies.
+5. When a user selects a movie, the system returns the most similar movies.

 ---